AscensionGameDev/Intersect-Documentation/src/content/docs/en-US/design/shops.md

 ![Items Bought](https://github.com/AscensionGameDev/Intersect-Documentation/assets/72468758/7f7a9b53-8915-43e1-8de1-475cd0ab4a56)

 - *Whitelist*: Ticking this box will allow you to add items that will only be bought by this shop.
-If no items are added, this shop will buy any item.
+The shop will buy all items if none are added to the list.
 - *Blacklist*: Ticking this box will allow you to add items that will be blocked from being bought by this shop.
-If no items are added, this shop will buy any item.
 - *Add Item*: Allows you to select an item from the item editor that you wish to be bought or blocked from this shop.
 - *Buy for*: Allows you to select a currency item that the shop will buy for.
 - *Sell Amount*: Allows you to set a price of the item.